Juanita Beaudry

 atudor@sheenasplace.org

-Aglaia has an extensive background in Administration, Client Relations and Business Operations.
-Her undergraduate studies began at the Schulich School of Business at York University and continued at the University of Toronto where she received her BSc (Honours) specializing in Buddhist Psychology and Mental Health.
-She is currently completing her MA in Counselling Psychology at Yorkville University.
-Aglaia has a strong background in visual arts and dance, graduating from the Claude Watson Arts program.
-She has volunteered with the Toronto Distress Centre and has completed training as a Yoga Instructor.
+Aglaia is a Registered Psychotherapist (Qualifying) with an extensive background in Client Relations and Business Operations.
+Her undergraduate studies began at the Schulich School of Business at York University and continued at the University of Toronto where she received her BSc (Honours) in Psychology at U of T. She holds a MA in Counselling Psychology from Yorkville University and is dedicated to offering accessible and compassionate support to those struggling with disordered eating and related mental health challenges.
 Aglaia is excited to bring together her professional skills and personal dedication to the Mental Health community to best support everyone at Sheena’s Place.

 Steve is sitting in a chair and smiling into the camera